MJWyattCyber/MJWyattCyber.github.io/_posts/2020-25-06-Azure-Users-And-Groups-Part-two-RBAC.md

 ## Delete Custom Roles

 Look, okay.
-It's not like we didn't warn you that using the built in rules was a good idea... but, you should totally use the built-in roles.
-If you were stubborn and wanted to have a go yourself, or maybe you no longer have a "need" for a role anymore, then do not fear!
+It's not like I didn't warn you that using a custom rules was a bad idea...
+If you were stubborn and wanted to have a go yourself (and got it wrong), or maybe you no longer have a "need" for a role anymore, then do not fear!
 You can remove custom roles using Powershell/CLI.

 In the CLI: